fusion-platform-services/fps-blueprint-ai-sentiment-analysis-and-response/docs/solution-design.md

 / Use cloud-native services (rabbitmq, postgresql) for scalability /

-/ Move some services that are not running frequently to lambda functions (e.g. summarization, archival) /
+/ Consider using serverless (either ECS Fargate or Lambda functions).
+Current design has modular structure that makes these decisions easy. /

 / tagging and cost monitoring /